By Sue Lau | Palatable Pastime

 For the salad:

-- Prepare sauce first: heat oil in a saucepan and add diced pepper, scallions and garlic, cooking until pepper softens.
+- Heat oil in a saucepan and add diced pepper, scallions and garlic, cooking until pepper softens.

-- Stir in the ginger root, sweet chili sauce, lime juice, fish sauce, sriracha sauce, sweetener and sesame oil; bring to a boil then reduce heat and keep warm.
+- Stir in the ginger root, sweet chili sauce, lime juice, fish sauce, sriracha sauce, brown sugar and sesame oil; bring to a boil then reduce heat and keep warm.

 - Pan fry chicken in shallow hot oil on both sides until golden and cooked through.